1 Grass cutting schedule 2017Grass cutting schedule for 2017 (PDF, 187KB)

 You can also follow @WSHighways Twitter to find out where our grass cutting teams are working that day.

 Please be aware that Crawley Borough Council arranges cuts in Crawley so it is not included on our schedule.

 At current levels grass cutting costs less than £2.00 a person each year.

 Cut times vary each year to suit growing conditions.
 It takes about four to six weeks to cut all grass across the county.

-In towns and other urban areas we cut and maintain grass verges seven times during the growing season (March-November).
+In towns - and other built-up areas within towns and villages - we cut and maintain grass verges seven times during the growing season (March-November).
 This is more than the recommended safety level of five times, but represents good value for money in terms of safety and the environment.

 In the countryside, or where there are no pavements, we maintain the verges so that pedestrians don't have to walk in the road, if avoidable.

 - two one-metre-wide cuts to stop grass and vegetation overhanging the road.

 3 Preserving wildlife

 Although we cut and maintain grass verges for safety and visibility reasons we also try to make sure we protect the environment as much as possible.